mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I solved my problem with Heroku using Amazon S3.
 I learned a lot from this first failed deployment.

 **Thoughts:** Heroku?!
 Maybe we will be friends one day

+### Round 1 Day 22: August 18, 2017

+**Today's Progress**: I'm back to Node.Js now, for a few days, I guess.
+I really want to finish the course I started and I am getting close!

+**Thoughts:** Getting more work!
+But work is life.